Boz Burrell

 Raymond "Boz" Burrell (1 August 1946 – 21 September 2006) was an English musician.
-Originally a vocalist and guitarist, Burrell is best known for his singing with King Crimson (1971–1972) and bass playing in Bad Company (1973–1982, 1998–1999).
-He died of a heart attack in Spain on 21 September 2006, aged 60.
+Originally a vocalist and guitarist, Burrell is best known for being the vocalist and bassist of King Crimson from 1971 to 1972 and the original bassist of Bad Company from 1973 to their first disbandment in 1982 and once more from 1998 to 1999.
+He died of a heart attack in Spain in 2006, aged 60.

-Career
+Biography

 Early years

-Raymond Burrell was born on 1 August 1946 in Holbeach, Lincolnshire.
-As a teen in the 1950s, he began playing rhythm guitar for the Tea Time 4, a group formed with his school pals Bernie Rudd and Brian Rocky Browne.
+Raymond Burrell was born on 1 August 1946 in Holbeach, Lincolnshire; he lived in Saracens Head and Holbeach Hurn.
+As a teen in the 1950s, he began playing rhythm guitar for the Tea Time 4, a group formed with his school pals Bernie Rudd and Brian Rocky Browne, at the George Farmer School.
 They both acquired a passion for jazz and enjoyed acts such as Mose Allison, John Coltrane, and Charles Mingus.
+He later attended King's Lynn Technical College.

 The group had several personnel changes and moved to London in 1965 at the suggestion of manager, Jack Barrie.
 With the addition of Ian McLagan on keyboard and a name change to Boz People, the group secured a contract with EMI's Columbia label.

 Burrell's style leaned more towards jazz, whereas McLagan was into Booker T, four singles being recorded and backing band slots with Kenny Lynch and Elkie Brooks.
-However, with little commercial success McLagan soon left to join The Small Faces.
+However, with little commercial success, McLagan soon left to join The Small Faces.

 Burrell next enjoyed a short stint in the soul band, Feel For Soul, back in Norwich from 1966 until the following year.
 In late 1965, Burrell was briefly considered to replace Roger Daltrey in The Who.

-Between 1966 and 1968 Burrell released six singles in Britain on the Columbia label under the name Boz, including a cover of "I Shall be Released", backed by "Down in the Flood" (wrongly named "Dove in the Flood" on the label), both written by Bob Dylan.
+Between 1966 and 1968, Burrell released six singles in Britain on the Columbia label under the name Boz, including a cover of "I Shall be Released", backed by "Down in the Flood" (wrongly named "Dove in the Flood" on the label), both written by Bob Dylan.
 On this he was joined by organist Jon Lord, guitarist Ritchie Blackmore and drummer Ian Paice, who formed Deep Purple at the same time, and bassist Chas Hodges, later of Chas and Dave fame.
 Burrell later appeared on Centipede's 1971 recording Septober Energy.